Advanced-Computer-Lab-2022/karimarie/README.md

 <br/><br/>

 ## Features
 This app features some technologies and functionalities that makes it a unique website for courses.
 - Currency exchange with very high accuracy
 - Search and filter functionalities
+- Clear and instructive error messages

+<br/><br/>
+## Code Example
+This app features some technologies and functionalities that makes it a unique website for courses.
+- Currency exchange with very high accuracy
+- Search and filter functionalities